 The Marcus app was very different from Sachs’ usual offerings, aimed at consumers instead of corporations and strictly offering loans.
 However, just three years later it’s now competing with Chime, Cash App, Robinhood, and even JPMorgan Chase and Bank of America.

-Subscription businesses can learn a lot from this example.
+Successful subscription businesses can learn a lot from this example.

 Maybe there’s a certain customer segment your product or service could serve better with a little development—perhaps up-market or a specific growing industry?

-Alternately, perhaps some tweaking could make your subscription useful to a wider audience.
+Alternately, perhaps some tweaking could make your subscription services useful to a wider audience.
 In either case, an updated version of your subscription could attract new customers or encourage current ones to upgrade.

 That’s a promising revenue stream.